JonathanHope/emacs-config/README.md

 ## Summary

-This is my emacs configuration.
-It is primarily used for clojure development.
+This is my Emacs configuration.
 The keyboard shortcuts have been remapped to more CUA friendly ones where possible.
-Much of the functionality is inspired by more modern editors like sublime text.
+Much of the functionality is inspired by more modern editors like Sublime Text.

 ## Requirements

-* Emacs 24.4
+* Emacs 25.1

 ## Installation

 Check this project out into ~/.emacs.d.

 On windows be sure to set your home: setx HOME C:/Users/you.

-On windows you can add a Magit context menu using the following startup: C:\Program Files\emacs\bin\runemacs.exe --eval (revert-default-directory) --eval (magit-status) --eval (delete-other-windows)
+On windows you can add a Magit context menu using the following startup: C:\Program Files\emacs\bin\runemacs.exe --eval (revert-default-directory) --eval (magit-status) --eval (delete-other-windows).
+The same command could be an alias on Linux.

-On windows be sure to install GNU Find Utils (http://gnuwin32.sourceforge.net/packages/findutils.htm) and put C:\Program Files (x86)\GnuWin32\bin at the start of PATH.
+On Windows 10 be sure to install grep/find through Cygwin and add them to your PATH.

+To preview markdown be sure to install MultiMarkdown (https://github.com/fletcher/MultiMarkdown-5/releases).
+Add it to your path on Windows.

 ## Keymap